PeterMarshall29/book1/_sources/jupyternotebooks/coding_best_practices.md

 > A long descriptive name is better than a short enigmatic name.
 ```
 It is tempting to create identifiers using short, even single letter, names - this is a mistake.
-Using longer identifiers which make the purpose of identified entity clear to anyone reading your code
+Using longer identifiers which make the purpose of the identified entity clear to anyone reading your code makes your code simpler to use, debug, and maintain.
-Modern editors will autocomplete long identifier names - you will not need to keep retying your chosen expressive name.
+Modern editors will auto-complete long identifier names - you will not need to keep retying your chosen expressive name.

 ## DRY

 DRY  - Don't repeat yourself! is a fundamental practice in writing efficient code.

 Any lines of code that you know you are going to need more than once, should be encapsulated into a class or a function, which can be called repeatedly.
 This saves you retyping the code, and makes repairing and maintaining longer programmes much simpler, e.g. you do not have to find the same mistake in 100 places, just in one function.

 Dry coding includes {term}`functional programming` and {term}`object-oriented programming` paradigms.